sshebel/fullstack_proj3/README.md

 This code is based on the source provided in the Udacity Full Stack Foundations and Authentication & Authoriaztion courses.

-This project uses python, the flask framework, an sqlite db and facebook and google 3rd party authentication API's to create a webapp to display and update restaurant menus.
+This project uses python 2.7.9, the flask framework, an sqlite db and facebook and google 3rd party authentication API's to create a webapp to display and update restaurant menus.
 In order to make updates, users must first login and only the creator of a restaurant can make updates.